Dire Straits Bassist John Illsley Talks Hall of Fame, Possible Reunion

 The night is going to be you guys, Bon Jovi, the Moody Blues, the Cars and Nina Simone.
 Are you fans of all them?

 I know all of them, of course.
 Nina Simone has been on my playlist for a long time, as has the rest of them.
 In a sense, I've grown up with the Moody Blues.
-In the late 1960s, I remember lying on my back and listening to "Knights In White Satin."
+In the late 1960s, I remember lying on my back and listening to "Nights In White Satin."
 The Cars, I know the music very well.
 It's a nice little group.

 Why do you think you were the one member besides Mark that managed to stick around for the entire run?